acidlabsStudios/EmployeeHandbook/benefits-and-perks.md

 When you welcome a new baby, we encourage you to take up to 26 weeks parental leave, at 100% paid salary.
 All the other rules and eligibility around parental leave apply as they do under the National Employment Standards.

 ### 15% superannuation
 Just that.
 More than the base.
 You nominate your own fund of choice.
 If you don't have one, we will help you establish one.
-Our funds of choice are [Australian Ethical](https://www.australianethical.com.au/) and [Spaceship](https://www.spaceship.com.au/).
+Our funds of choice are [Australian Ethical](https://www.australianethical.com.au/) and [Future Super](https://www.futuresuper.com.au/).

 ## Perks